Reynolds, Burt

 He started with stage and TV bit roles while doing menial jobs in New York, slowly building his craft before signing a TV contract with Universal, playing in several TV series.
 He entered films in the early '60s and had his first impressive role in "Deliverance," 1972.
 He established himself as a sex symbol to the female audience and was popular with the men for his nonchalant toughness.
 Reynolds' films include "The Longest Yard," 1974, "Smokey and the Bandit," 1977 and "The Man Who Loved Women," 1983.
 In 1976, he directed his first of several films, "Gator."

 Reynolds was married in 1962 to Judy Carne for three years.
 He had romances with Dinah Shore, 1971, and from 1976, Sally Field.
-In 1981 he began dating Lonnie Anderson, becoming a steady twosome in 1982; they married on 4/29/1988, 2:15 PM, Jupiter, FL and adopted their son Quentin four months later.
+In 1981 he began dating Lonnie Anderson, becoming a steady twosome in 1982; they married on 29 April 1988, at 2:15 PM, in Jupiter, Florida and adopted their son Quentin four months later.
 In January 1994, they had one of Hollywood's ugliest divorces, complete with bitter accusations and custody and money fights.

 In January 1996, Reynolds confirmed that he and Pam Seals, his girlfriend of the past five years, had broken up.